realdustsans/ABOUTME/README.md

 𓈒 sometimes i can get distracted or zone out for long periods of times uhm. sweats

+𓈒 i seomtimes act mean.
+A A JOKE AS JOOKE AAS AJOKE IM NOT MEAN ON PURPOSE!!

 𓈒 ask any questions , if u have anylol

 </details>